free-audio/clap-juce-extensions/README.md

 happy to merge changes and answer questions as you try to use it.
 Please feel free to raise github issues in this repo.

-This version is based off of CLAP 1.0 and generates plugins which work in BWS 4.3beta5 and later, as well as other CLAP 1.0 DAWs such as MultiTrackStudio.
+This version is based off of CLAP 1.0 and generates plugins which work in BWS 4.3beta5 and later, as well as other CLAP 1.0 DAWs such as MultitrackStudio.

 ## Basics: Using these extensions to build a CLAP